Images

 Image is private by default.
 You can launch instances from an image only within the project in which it was created.
 You can grant access to an image for projects of your choice.
 To that end:

-3. In the dialog window, add project(s) that are to be granted access.
+In the window that opens, add project(s) that are to be granted access.

 You can change access settings later, if necessary.
 To do this:

-3. In the dialog window, add or remove projects.
+In the window that opens, add or remove projects.

 Note